 By Lee Foster

-Beyond the shopping opportunities and commercial attractions, theses three free ambiances show what a visitor or local can savor.
+Beyond the shopping opportunities and commercial attractions, these three free venues show what a visitor or local can savor.
 Especially with kids in tow, the magic of the season unfolds.

 The Holidays in Union Square

-Facing the Square, the Westin St. Francis Hotel boasts, in its lobby, the Sugar Castle.
+Facing the Square, the Westin St. Francis hotel boasts, in its lobby, the Sugar Castle.
 This mammoth confection is free to all to observe.
 The Sugar Castle symbolizes all those colorful, nostalgic recollections of Christmases Past.
-The Sugar Castle sometimes becomes an Enchanted Castle, since the name varies.
+The Sugar Castle sometimes becomes an Enchanted Castle, so the name may vary.
 Expect 500 pounds of sugar.
 Or await a surprise in gingerbread, depending on what the pastry chef decides.
-Each year is different.
+Each year the artistic creation is different.